jkenton/drkenton/_posts/2024-01-02-harvard-president-resigns.md

 "Living in a college town will surprise you," Angus whispered back with a glimmer in his eye.

 "I can't help myself," I whispered to Angus before saying loudly, "What makes Penn and Harvard different from MIT?
 I mean, Penn and Harvard seem to fall into the realm of the last point that Al just made.
 That is, a College or University board of regents or visitors or trustees who cannot tolerate the bad or negative attention.
-One must presume that each of these presitigious insitutions received somewhat similar volumes of outrage about what 'their' President said or didn't say during the Congressional testimony."
+One must presume that each of these presitigious insitutions received somewhat similar volumes of outrage about what 'their' President said or didn't say during the Congressional testimony.
+So, what makes MIT different?"

 I must admit, I was waiting for some enlightened response from Al and/or Birk, to explain why two institutions would toss their carefully selected Presidents under the bus very quickly, while another was more resistant.